 Overview.
 Provide an integrated overview of the State's energy systems including historic, current, and forecasted demand and prices, disaggregated by fuel and customer types.
 Evaluate future energy and infrastructure requirements and costs, supply options, and system reliability needs.
-Assess system changes, technology development, economic and population growth, technological developments including electronic and data growth trends, and environmental impacts, with focus on the potential contribution of energy efficiency, renewable energy, and distributed sources.
-Assess projected effects of State and municipal regulations and programs.
+Assess system changes, technology development, economic growth, and environmental impacts, with focus on the potential contribution of energy efficiency, renewable energy, and distributed sources.
 Examine current energy prices for New York State customers, particularly for low-income consumers.